theLemmonade/module-17/gist-template.md

 ### Character Classes

 Character classes are used to match a set of characters.
-They are enclosed in square brackets [].
-The most commonly used character classes are \d, \w, and \s.
+They are enclosed in square brackets `[]`.
+The most commonly used character classes are `\d`, `\w`, and `\s`.
 The backslash before the character specifies a special character class.
-For example, \d matches any digit from 0 to 9.
+For example, `\d` matches any digit from 0 to 9.

 ```
 const regex = /[aeiou]/;